 Where I have chosen to start

-After years of sharing with the greatest bowlers around the world it is my responsibility to the sport that I share some of those experiences with you.
+After years of sharing with the greatest bowlers around the world I feel it is my responsibility to the sport that I share some of those experiences.

-It is only natural for a bowler or coach to ask what is right and what is wrong...what is good...what is bad...what is better and what is the best.
+It is only natural for a bowler or coach to question what is right and what is wrong...what is good...what is bad...what is better and what is the best.

 Great athletes, coaches, and even pro shop operators are artists with the ability to commit to whatever their thoughts are.
 I have seen many a championship won by someone doing the "wrong" thing.
 I was once told by one of those greats that there are two ways to win in this sport.
-You can be unique or you can be better than everyone else, and it isn't easy being better than everyone else.
-Since that day I have always challenged myself to look for productive uniquenesses while they are on their journey to get better.
+You can be unique, or you can be better than everyone else.
+He finished it off by adding, it isn't easy being better than everyone else.
+Since that day I have always challenged myself to look for productive uniqueness while the student is on their journey to get better.

-These are what I refer to as the "Essential Elements" that lead to the "Artistic Impressions" you leave on our sport.
+These are what I refer to as the "Essential Elements".
+Further BowlU experience helps lead to the "Artistic Impressions" I wish for BowlU to leave on our sport.